dashduzit/inclusive_growth_md_recidivism_analysis/README.md

 ## 💳 Why Mastercard?
 Mastercard has proven infrastructure for secure, reloadable payments, a public commitment to inclusive economic growth, and global experience in public-private partnerships.
-This positions Mastercard to transform reentry into an economic mobility engine, not a revolving door
+Mastercard can transform reentry into an economic mobility pipeline, rather than a cycle of incarceration.

 ## 🔗 References
 - [Prison Policy Initiative: Origin of Maryland’s Incarcerated Population (2023)](https://www.prisonpolicy.org/origin/md/report.html)